How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 Existing AI coding benchmarks often rely on unit tests, which can be easily gamed by models that memorize patterns instead of understanding the problem.
 SWE-Lancer takes a different approach by emphasizing:

-End-to-end tests: Simulating real user workflows to ensure AI solutions work in production.
+End-to-end tests: Simulating real user workflows to ensure AI solutions work in production

-Real-world challenges: Leveraging authentic issues from the Expensify app ensures that models tackle genuine, production-level problems with real business impact.
+Real-world challenges: Leveraging authentic issues from the Expensify app ensures that models tackle genuine, production-level problems with real business impact

-Full-stack evaluation: AI models must reason across multiple layers of an application, rather than solving isolated coding problems.
+Full-stack evaluation: AI models must reason across multiple layers of an application, rather than solving isolated coding problems

 By raising the bar for AI evaluation, SWE-Lancer provides deeper insights into where AI can truly contribute to software development.

-AI as a software manager: A new frontier
+AI as a software manager

 Review multiple software proposals